tonywang3571/Election_Analysis/README.md

 ## Overview of Project

 **Purpose:**
-A Colorado Board of Elections employee, Tom, is asking for assistance is completing an election audit for a recent local congressional election.
-For this analysis, we would need to compile a list of candidates, votes for each candidate, precent of votes for each candidate, and providing the final results of election.
-The purpose of this analysis is to assist Tom with calculating and determine the winner of the election based on popular vote.
+A Colorado Board of Elections employee, Tom, is asking for assistance in completing an election audit for a recent local congressional election.
+For this analysis, we would need to compile a list of candidates, votes for each candidate, precent of votes for each candidate, and providing the final results to determine the winner of the election.
+The purpose of this analysis is to assist Tom with analyzing and calculating the data to determine the winner of the election based on popular vote.

 ## Resources
 - Data Source: election_results.csv